ikhanhdoit/My-Cloud-Resume-Challenge/README.md

 - filename is 'style.css'

 ## 3. Static Website
-- Statis webpage is deployed on AWS S3 as static website.
+- Static webpage is deployed on AWS S3 as static website.
 - Include both 'index.html' and 'style.css' file in the S3 bucket
 - Name of bucket is 'khanh-tran-cloud-resume'
+- Enabled Static Website Hosting for S3 bucket, allow public access, and updated Bucket policy to allow GetObject for objectis in the S3 bucket for index.html

 ## 4. HTTPS